Answer Engine Optimization, Explained in 5 Minutes

 The two scores AEO measures

 There are two things you need to know about your business in the AI era, and most single-score “AI visibility” tools collapse them in a way that loses the meaning.
-We track them separately because they need different fixes:
+We track them separately because they need different fixes.

 What AEO work actually looks like